The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 Topics in which we’re particularly interested right now include (but aren’t limited to):

-• learning to dive (which ever flavour of diving)
+• learning to dive (whichever flavor of diving)

 • choosing the right equipment